 - 1. No grade less than a B (3.0) may be transferred. - 2.
 Work must have been completed within the seven-year period allowed for the completion of degree requirements. - 3.
 Work accepted in transfer to teacher education programs must have the approval of the Dean of the School of Education. - 4.
 Work accepted in transfer to the Master of Business Administration must have the approval of the Dean of the School of Business. - 5.
 Work accepted in transfer to the Master of Science in Computer Science must have the approval of the Dean of the School of Computer and Information Sciences. - 6.
-Work accepted in transfer to the Specialist in Education Degree programs must have been completed by the student while fully admitted as a regular student in a sixth year or doctoral degree program at an accredited college or university. - 7.
+Work accepted in transfer to the Specialist in Education Degree programs must have been completed by the student while fully admitted as a regular student in a sixth year or doctoral degree program at an accredited college or university and must have the approval of the Dean of the School of Education. - 7.
 Grades in transfer credits will not be used in calculating the grade point average and do not reduce residence requirements.